se-edu/se-book/uml/classDiagrams/classes/what/text.md

 </tip-box>

 **The 'Operations' compartment and/or the 'Attributes' compartment may be omitted** if such details are not important for the task at hand.
+'Attributes' always appear above the 'Operations' compartment.
+All operations should be in one compartment rather than each operation in a separate compartment.
+Same goes for attributes.

 <tip-box>